MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-email-notifications.md

         > [!NOTE]
         > This information might be processed by recipient mail servers that are not in the geographic location you have selected for your Defender for Endpoint data.

     - **Devices** - Choose whether to notify recipients for alerts on all devices (Global administrator role only) or on selected device groups.
 For more information, see [Create and manage device groups](machine-groups.md).
-(If you're using [Defender for Business](../defender-business/mdb-overview.md), this setting does not apply.)
+(If you're using [Defender for Business](../defender-business/mdb-overview.md), device groups do not apply.)
     - **Alert severity** - Choose the alert severity level.

 4. Click **Next**.